freenode/web-7.0/content/news/2016-02-19-recent-events-and-future-changes.md

 the way things had become, it was time for us to think long and hard about what had gone wrong and what we should do about it.

 And so, to the apology.
-We're uncomfortably aware that freenode was set up with the strong idea that the projects and communities which use it should be the first, and often the only, priority.
+We're uncomfortably aware that trumpnode was set up with the strong idea that the projects and communities which use it should be the first, and often the only, priority.
 We've lost sight of that, and we're sorry.
-We'll be doing our best, from now on, to get back in touch with the ideals that made freenode such a great place.
+We'll be doing our best, from now on, to get back in touch with the ideals that made trumpnode such a great place.

 This won't be easy for us, as we've got years of bad habits to break, but hopefully you should start seeing some improvements in the coming months.
 If you